kduborenko/workshop/README.md

   * --update-parallelism num - number of service tasks that the scheduler updates simultaneously
   * --update-delay s/m/h/ - time delay between updates to a service task or sets of tasks

+# Logging

+*  ```docker logs container-name``` good for local debugging, definitely beats ```docker exec container-name cat /path/to/logfile```

+* ```docker-compose logs``` , streams log output of running services, of all containers defined in ‘docker-compose.yml‘

+* ELK Stack (elasticsearch, Logstash, and Kibana). good for log aggregation, visualization, analysis, and monitoring no need to mess with individuall service installations, since there are ready-made and bullet-proof images on Docker Hub i.e __willdurand/elk__ image

 # docker images cheat sheet.